Pemex sails towards operational improvement with a broad Performance Agreement

 Petróleos Mexicanos, or Pemex, is a Mexican state-owned petroleum company and one of the largest companies in Latin America.
 Today Pemex has a Performance Agreement with Alfa Laval, designed to safeguard and improve the operation of its petroleum tankers.DATE 2017-07-21

 Pemex is one of the few companies in the world to engage in the whole petroleum chain, from oil exploration to the distribution and marketing of final products, including petrochemicals.
 Its business is therefore divided across a number of subsidiaries.
-One of them is Pemex Refining, which recently signed an annual Performance Agreement with Alfa Laval.
-A comprehensive undertaking The Alfa Laval Performance Agreement with Pemex involves eight petroleum tankers that operate in the Mexican Pacific.
+One of them is Pemex Refining, which recently signed an annual Service Agreement with Alfa Laval.
+A comprehensive undertaking The Alfa Laval Service Agreement with Pemex involves eight petroleum tankers that operate in the Mexican Pacific.
 These ships comprise both existing vessels and double-hull newbuilds:

 Under the terms of the agreement, the vessels will receive a wide range of services covering high-speed separators, gasketed plate heat exchangers and freshwater generators.
 Spares for all services are also included.

 The signing of a Service Agreement marks a shift in approach for Pemex.
 The company has been working with Alfa Laval for around eight years, but has previously ordered a standard list of spare parts via its purchasing office in Houston, Texas.
 By taking a more comprehensive approach, the company aims to make continuous improvements that will extend the lifetime of its equipment.
 Instead of being handled by the purchasing office, the Service Agreement was carefully developed with local Mexican sites involved